roseswe/showscores/Readme.md

 # Pacemaker ShowScores for SLES12 and SLES15

 This program tries to show the scores each pacemaker resource has on cluster members (nodes).

+See also the SUSE TID <https://www.suse.com/support/kb/doc/?id=000019442>  (no default-resource-stickiness)

+NOTE: This program should not be limited to two node clusters like all other scripts I am aware of!

+## Motivation

+In SLES12 and SLES15 commands and their output changed, so a new simplified showscores was _invented_!  :sparkles:

 Original idea and script for older pacemaker versions (1.x) was done around 2009 by Dominik Klein.
-In the sub-directory **SLES11** you will find a slightly enhanced and adapted version that runs **only on SLES11** pacemaker clusters.
+In the sub-directory **SLES11** you will find a slightly enhanced and adapted version of Dominik original idea that runs **only on SLES11** pacemaker clusters.

-In SLES12 and SLES15 commands and their output changed, so a new simplified showscores was _invented_!  :sparkles:

-See also the SUSE TID <https://www.suse.com/support/kb/doc/?id=000019442>  (no default-resource-stickiness)

-NOTE: This program should not be limited to two node clusters all other scripts I am aware of!

 ## Requirements